 - Smart home users and building managers

-- Reducing human error in complex operations
+- Reducing human error in complex processes

 - Simplifying control of automated systems